knative/docs/docs/eventing/custom-event-source/containersource/README.md

     kubectl create namespace <namespace>
     ```

     Where `<namespace>` is the namespace that you want your ContainerSource to use.
-    For example, `containersource-example`.
+For example, `heartbeat-source`.

 1. Create a sink.
-If you do not already have a sink, you can use the following Knative
-Service, which dumps incoming messages into its log:
+If you do not already have a sink, you can use the following Knative Service, which dumps incoming messages into its log:

     !!! note
         To create a Knative service you must have Knative Serving installed on your cluster.